Audits and financial statement reviews

 Audit Report

-Reviewing the report is primarily about understanding how the financial statements were prepared.
-As a result of this process, the expert cannot obtain reasonable assurance that the report does not contain material misstatements.
-This means that a review provides a lower level of assurance to report recipients than an audit.
-Most often, the review concerns quarterly, semi-annual or reports prepared as of a date other than the balance sheet date.
-Its purpose is to ascertain whether there are any indications that make it impossible to conclude that the statements are prepared in accordance with accounting principles (policies).
+A review of financial statements primarily involves apprehending how the statements were prepared.
+As a result of this process, the auditor cannot obtain reasonable assurance that the statements are free from material misstatements.
+This means that a review provides a lower level of assurance to the users of the financial statements than an audit.
+Reviews most often concern quarterly, semi-annual, or interim financial statements issued as of a different date than the balance sheet date.
+The review aims to determine whether there is any evidence indicating that the financial statements have not been prepared in accordance with the applicable accounting regulations.

 Frequently Asked Questions

-Planning the audit is the stage in which the auditor familiarizes himself with the company, its structure, internal processes, accounting system and financial situation.
-On this basis, it identifies areas of risk and creates an audit plan tailored to the specifics of the entity, so that the course of the audit is effective and reliable.
+The planning stage is when the statutory auditor becomes familiar with the company, its structure, internal processes, accounting system, and financial situation.
+On this basis, the auditor identifies risk areas and develops an audit plan tailored to the business entity’s specific nature, ensuring the audit is conducted efficiently and reliably.

-The preliminary examination takes place before the closing of the accounts.
-The auditor analyzes the key events that took place during the year, checks their recognition in the books and identifies areas that need special attention when closing the financial year.
-This stage also evaluates the effectiveness of internal controls and the compliance of adopted accounting policies with regulations.
+Preliminary audit is conducted before the accounting books are closed.
+The auditor analyses substantial events that occurred during the year, verifies their recording in the accounting books, and identifies areas requiring particular attention at year-end.
+At this stage, the auditor also assesses the effectiveness of internal controls and the compliance of the adopted accounting principles with applicable regulations.

-The fundamental audit is conducted after the books for the year are closed.
+The substantive audit is carried out after the accounting books for the given year have been closed.
 It includes a detailed analysis of the financial statements in accordance with national and international auditing standards.
-Among the things being checked are.
-The correctness of the valuation of assets and liabilities, the financial result, tax settlements, and the completeness of the notes and the management report.
+The auditor’s assessment includes, but is not limited to: the accuracy of asset and liability valuations, the financial results, tax settlements, and the completeness of the notes and the management report.

-After completing the main part of the audit, the auditor reviews all documentation and conclusions of the audit.
-Independent quality control of the work performed is also carried out.
-Finally, the client receives a summary of the results and a draft report of the study for review before it is issued.
+After completing the substantive audit, the statutory auditor reviews all documentation and audit findings.
+An independent quality control of the rendered auditing services is also carried out.
+Finally, the client receives a summary of the results and a draft of the audit report for review before issuance.

-An audit report is an official document summarizing the entire process of auditing the financial statements of a company or group.
-It includes an assessment of whether the report has been prepared in accordance with regulations and whether it fairly presents the company’s financial position.
-In some cases, a letter to the Board with additional comments and recommendations is also included.
+An audit report is an official document summarising the entire process of auditing a company’s or a capital group’s financial statements.
+It provides an assessment of whether the financial statements have been prepared in accordance with applicable regulations and whether they present the company’s financial position accurately.
+In some cases, the report may also include a letter to the management board with additional comments and recommendations.